Trying to plan the perfect one day in Rome itinerary? Her are eight sample itineraries for every type of traveler.

 Ideally, you should visit Rome for a full week.
 Still, I know that’s not always possible, and you might only have a short amount of time to see Rome.

-If that’s the case, know that you won’t be able to see everything in Rome in 1 day and don’t try.
+If that’s the case, know that you won’t be able to see everything in Rome in one day and don’t try.

 Instead, structure a visit to Rome based on your own individual passions and interests.
 With my themed 1 day in Rome itineraries, you can pick one part of Rome that calls to you and explore it well.